bogzbonny/yeehaw/_TODO.md

      - built in scrollbar
      - drag-resizing - drag while on the edge to resize the location

+05. Remove Refresh logic from Elements. currently when an element is destroyed or replaced, the parents call some Refresh logic, this should be removed in favour of specifically removing the priorities by the element id of the element being destroyed or replaced
+     - is this still an issue?

 10. gradient colour types, don't ask me how exactly however this is basically what we should do.
      - refactor colour to make a call each draw